vitalyakc/akivacap/README.md

 ## FraFactory

-Is main system contracts for deploying and managing Agreement contracts
+Is main system contracts for deploying and managing Agreement contracts.
+The deployer of FraFactory is owner and able to init new Agreementreject, approve, update function of Agreement contracts.

-## FraFactory
+## Agreement

-Is main system contracts for deploying and managing Agreement contracts
+Agreement.sol is implementation responsible for forward rate agreement main logic.
+Should be deployed only once